paulotealdi/Google-Search-clone/README.md

 # Google Search clone

-## This is my google search page clone with only HTML and CSS for "The Odin Project" :)
+This is my google search page clone with only HTML and CSS for "The Odin Project" :)
+SVG's from FontAwesome